docker-archive/classicswarm/docs/provision-with-machine.md

     swarm-master
 ```

-Then, provision additional an additional node.
+Then, provision an additional node.
 You must supply the
 `SWARM_CLUSTER_TOKEN` and a unique name for each host node, `HOST_NODE_NAME`.

 ```